jahnavi-vemuri/TodoApp/README.md

 # TodoApp
-The app is developed using Expo Cli in Visual Studio.
+The app is developed using Expo Cli in Visual Studio Code platform.
 This is a react-native project written in javascript.

 Run "npm start"
 Type "i" to open iOS simulator and "a" to open Android emulator.